John-wallace89/MS1-BarbellGym/README.md

 Results picked up possible misuse of aria-label attribute - these were removed from the head of all pages.<br>
 Results picked up obsolete attribute assigned to iframe element in barbellgym.html - attribute removed.<br>
 Results picked up missing alt attrtibute from img element in barbellclasses.html - alt added.<br>

-Results advised 'h1' element should only be used top level heading only.
-No action was taken as 'h1' element was only assigned to top level headings or important information.<br>
+Results picked up unexpected characters '%' and 'px' against height and width attributes assigned to iframe element - width and height removed from html and styled against class/element in css.
-Results advised unexpected characters were picked up as '%' and 'px' were found against height and width attributes assigned to img elements in barbellclasses.html.
-No action was taken as these values were needed to correctly size the elements they were assigned to.<br>
+Results advised 'h1' element should only be used top level heading only - page updated so only 1 header has 'h1' tag and others have 'h2'.<br>

 * [W3C CSS validator](https://jigsaw.w3.org/css-validator/validator)